-Adagio is a music work played slowly, It is often the second movement of sonatas and symphonies in classical music, but it can be a stand-alone music piece.
-Here, our selection of the best adagios in the world, You is certain to know some of them, because they was used in many tv series, movies and songs…
+Adagio is a tempo mark directing that a passage is to be played rather slowly and stately (literally, “at ease”) (55–65 BPM).
+The passage having this mark is often the second movement of sonatas and symphonies in classical music, but it can be a stand-alone music piece.
+Here, A generous selection of the best adagios in the world, Some melodies are instantly recognizable ones, because they was used in many tv series, movies and songs…

 Best adagio classical music of All Time